sandialabs/tensor_toolbox/README.md

     Orthogonalized ALS: A theoretically principled tensor decomposition algorithm for practical use.
     In International Conference on Machine Learning (pp. 3095-3104).
 PMLR.
 - Improves [`tensor/ttm.m`](@tensor/ttm.m) to use `pagemtimes` rather than explicit looping and permuations.
 This is the new default. (!88)
+- Added pagemtimes option to [`tensor/mttkrp.m`](@tensor/mttkrp.m), but dd not change the default.
+- Updated [`ktensor/tovec.m`](@ktensor/tovec.m) to print an error if not including lambda but some lambda entries are not equal to one.
 - Updated documentation for [`tensor/subsref.m`](@tensor/subsref.m) and [`sptensor/subsref.m`](@sptensor/subsref.m) to better explain the 1-way tensor behavior (#73)
 - Updated documentation for [`tt_sample_semistrat.m`](tt_sample_semistrat.m) (#75)
 - Fixed error message in [`gcp_opt`](gcp_opt.m) when stratified sample is used with a dense tensor (#76)